bychwa/lemonade/README.md

   - AWS-SDK Api calls
   - Different aws tools

+You can read more about how lemonade works in this article: [medium article](https://medium.com/@jaxonisack/aws-mfa-account-protection-is-awesome-but-not-so-much-for-api-calls-875b9be2070f) .

 ### New Features!
   - Select different profiles from the system tray
   - Go offline when you dont want any profiles to be active
   - Much longer expiration of the primary session.
 Currently 32hrs
+  - Prompt to update when new version of the app is published

 ### Installation